 1. The employer must be a state fund

-students.
+with students.
 The employer must provide information on the application clearly

 describing the student population.